-- The Company's belief that additional proceeds will be received from the sale of Apprise common and preferred stock that occurred in 2007-Actual additional proceeds received may be impacted by unanticipated expenses related to indemnification clauses as part of the agreement between Apprise and its purchaser. - The Company's expectation that its effective tax rate will return to 35% to 36% of pretax income for the second six months of 2008 compared to the tax rate of 29% recorded in the first six months of 2008-The effective tax rate for the second six months of 2008 may be affected by changes in federal and state tax law, unanticipated changes in the Company's financial position or the Company's actions could increase or decrease its effective tax rate. - The Company's belief that the quality of its receivables is high and that strong internal controls are in place to maintain proper collections-This belief may be impacted by domestic economic conditions, by economic, political, regulatory or social conditions in foreign markets, or by the failure of the Company to properly implement or maintain internal controls. - The belief that the Company's current financial resources, cash generated from operations and the Company's capacity for debt and/or equity financing will be sufficient to fund current and anticipated business operations and capital expenditures.
+- The Company's belief that additional proceeds will be received from the sale of Apprise common and preferred stock that occurred in 2007-Actual additional proceeds received may be impacted by unanticipated expenses related to indemnification clauses as part of the agreement between Apprise and its purchaser. - The Company's expectation that its effective tax rate will return to 30% to 31% of pretax income for the last quarter of 2008 compared to the tax rate of 25.7% recorded in the first nine month of 2008-The effective tax rate for the fourth quarter of 2008 may be affected by changes in federal and state tax law, unanticipated changes in the Company's financial position or the Company's actions could increase or decrease its effective tax rate. - The Company's belief that the quality of its receivables is high and that strong internal controls are in place to maintain proper collections-This belief may be impacted by domestic economic conditions, by economic, political, regulatory or social conditions in foreign markets, or by the failure of the Company to properly implement or maintain internal controls. - The Company's belief that the total cost of its new facility construction project will be \$4.5 million and depreciation expense will increase by \$130,000 annually upon occupancy of the new facility-Actual construction costs and future depreciation expense may increase or decrease due to changes in construction costs, changes to the building design, regulatory changes and changes in accounting rules. - The belief that the Company's current financial resources, cash generated from operations and the Company's capacity for debt and/or equity financing will be sufficient to fund current and anticipated business operations and capital expenditures.
 The belief that the Company's low debt levels and available line of credit make it unlikely that a decrease in product demand would impair the Company's ability to fund operations-Changes in anticipated operating results, credit availability, equity market conditions or the Company's debt levels may further enhance or inhibit the Company's ability to maintain or raise appropriate levels of cash. - The Company's expectations as to the level and use of planned capital expenditures and that capital expenditures will be funded with cash on hand and cash generated from operating activities-This expectation may be affected by changes in the Company's anticipated capital expenditure requirements resulting from unforeseen required maintenance, repairs, capital asset additions or increases in construction costs.
 The funding of planned or unforeseen expenditures may also be affected by changes in anticipated operating results resulting from decreased sales, lack of acceptance of new products or increased operating expenses or by other unexpected events affecting the Company's financial position.